emulsify-ds/emulsify-website/src/pages/docs/installation/installation.md

 3. Move into the emulsify theme `cd emulsify`
 4. Create your new theme by cloning emulsify `php emulsify.php "THEME NAME"` \(Run `php emulsify.php -h` for other available options\)
 5. Move into your cloned theme directory `cd web/themes/custom/THEME_NAME/`
-6. Install the theme dependencies `yarn` or `npm install`
+6. Install the theme dependencies `npm install`
 7. Move the Emulsify Twig module from `themes/custom/emulsify/vendor/drupal/emulsify_twig/` to `modules/contrib/emulsify_twig`. \(You can do this from the Drupal root with `cp -r themes/contrib/emulsify/vendor/drupal/emulsify_twig/ modules/contrib/emulsify_twig`\)
 8. Enable Emulsify and its dependencies `drush then THEME_NAME -y && drush en components emulsify_twig -y`

 #### Drupal installation FAQ

-**Do I need to run `npm install` or `yarn` in the original Emulsify if I use the drush command to create my own custom clone?**
+**Do I need to run `npm install` in the original Emulsify if I use the drush command to create my own custom clone?**

 No. Your new custom theme is not a subtheme of Emulsify, and has no references to the original Emulsify contributed theme.
-You should do all development on the new cloned theme, including running any npm/yarn tasks.
+You should do all development on the new cloned theme, including running any npm tasks.
 Also, do not enable Emulsify **and** your cloned them, only your cloned theme.

 **Do I have to use the drush command or can I just use Emulsify as-is?**